Quantum Computing: Lecture Notes: Matrices

 Matrices represent linear maps between two vector spaces with particular bases.
 We assume familiarity with the basic rules of matrix addition and multiplication.
 We use $A_{ij}$ for the $(i,j)$-entry of a matrix $A$ and $A^T$ for its \emph{transpose}, which has $A^T_{ij}=A_{ji}$.
 We use $I_d$ to denote the $d\times d$ identity matrix, which has 1s on its diagonal and 0s elsewhere; we usually omit the subscript~$d$ when the dimension is clear from context.
 If $A$ is square and there is a matrix $B$ such that $AB=BA=I$, then we use $A^{-1}$ to denote this $B$, which is called the \emph{inverse} of $A$ (and is unique if it exists).
 Note that $(AB)^{-1}=B^{-1}A^{-1}$.

 In the remainder of this appendix we will mostly consider the complex field.
 If $A$ is a matrix (not necessarily square), then $A^*$ denotes its \emph{conjugate transpose} (or \emph{adjoint}): the matrix obtained by transposing $A$ and taking the complex conjugates of all entries.
 Note that $(AB)^*=B^*A^*$.
-Physicists often write $A^\dagger$ instead of $A^*$, but in these notes we will stick with the $A^*$~notation that is common in mathematics.
+Physicists usually write $A^\dagger$ (pronounced ``$A$-dagger'') instead of $A^*$, but in these notes we will stick with the $A^*$~notation that is common in mathematics.